JulyJ/awesome-crafting/_pages/cheatsheets/seed-paper-making.md

 **How long will seed paper last?**
 Up to 12 months if stored in a cool, dry place.

-**Can I color the paper pulp?**
+**Can I colour the paper pulp?**
 Yes!
-Use natural dyes (beets, turmeric) or add a tiny drop of food coloring during blending.
+Use natural dyes (beets, turmeric) or add a tiny drop of food colouring during blending.

 ---